 Work on your “weakness”

 Thanks to the results from your mock exam you know in which area to boost your score.
-The method is simple: invest more time in that domain and turn your weakness into one of your strengths (listen to the force inside of you!).
+The method is simple: invest more time in that domain and turn your weakness into one of your strengths.

 That sure sounds nice, but how do I do that?
 Here are some tips for improving your HSK score on listening, reading and writing: